ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

-## Related features

-There are more CKEditor 5 features that can help you format your content:
-* {@link features/basic-styles Basic text styles} &ndash; The essentials, like **bold**, *italic*, and others.
-* {@link features/title Document title} &ndash; Clearly divide your content into a title and body.
-* {@link features/indent Block indentation}  &ndash; Set indentation for text blocks such as paragraphs or lists.
-* {@link features/lists Lists}  &ndash; Organize your content better with ordered and unordered lists you can style.
-* {@link features/remove-format Remove format} &ndash; Easily clean basic text formatting.
-* {@link features/autoformat Autoformatting} &ndash; Add formatting elements (such as headings) as you type with Markdown code.

 ## Contribute